-However, for FY2022, since it is assumed that R&D will start in October, please allocate expenses (up to about 6 million yen) for 6 months until the end of the fiscal year.
+- a.
+The R&D budget will be adjusted according to the content of the proposal, the R&D plan, and the policy for adoption of proposals. - b.
+For FY2023, since it is assumed that R&D will start in October, please allocate expenses (up to about 9.5 million yen) for 6 months until the end of the fiscal year.